Facets-cloud/facets-cloud.github.io/docs/observability/README.md

 1. Standard Alerts - Facets ships standard alerts with each component that is defined in the stack.
 2. User defined Alerts - Additionally, alerts can be defined in [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) and committed in the stack git repo, which will be automatically available in all deployments

+   These Alerts can be defined in Facet stack definition language by committing the **alertmanager yaml** into the stack definition
+>place the yaml file in **/alerts/instances** directory in your stack

+Sample Yaml File:
    ````
     - name: mongo.rules
       rules: